bezicto/sWADAH/sWADAH_2022/readme.md

 PHP 7.4-8.0 (not tested PHP 8.1>)

-Current Version: 2022Y R6
+Current Version: 2022Y R6 --Please do not download this version.
+Download current version avaiable in this repository.

-End of support: 1 January 2026 <span style="color:red">Please do not download this version.
-Download current version avaiable in this repository.</span>
+End of support: 1 January 2026